 The theater arts curriculum at PS 154 is designed to give students a broad understanding of the world of theater as well as performance opportunities to put their learning into action.
 Students begin their study with story drama and theater games in grades K and 1, learning the rules and culture of the stage.
 Second graders begin performance work with physical theater and devise an original performance at the end of the year.
 Third grade students study world drama and theater forms from Japanese Kabuki to Elizabethan Drama.
 Fourth graders begin their year with a production of a Shakespearean play, and end with a wide-ranging unit on technical theater.
 Fourth graders study play-writing, and as a capstone to their six year curriculum, write and produce their own five-minute plays.

 Technology is infused into all curricular areas through the use of in-classroom computers, mobile laptop labs, and an upgraded computer lab.
 Students have multiple opportunities to use technology to demonstrate and support their learning.
 The school has a technology lab that will be utilized as both a resource center for students to use mac desktops but also a new makerspace.

 The physical education classes in grades K through 5th grade are using the Physical Best curriculum.
 This comprehensive health-related fitness program enables students to learn why activity is important, and how it benefits them today and for a lifetime.
 Emphasizing participation in a wide variety of enjoyable physical activities (traditional sports, non-traditional sports, and various fitness activities).
 Physical Best promotes individual choice and making connections to real opportunities to remain active for lifelong health and wellness.

 Homework should be part of a purposeful instructional plan for children.
 When provided the intention is to support independent practice of learned skills or to push students to think deeply about a topic.
 Homework provides students the opportunity to gather information and solve problems independently and at their own pace, and to develop organizational skills and good work habits.
-Students are expected to do their best and complete their assignments on time.
-Parents should supervise and review their children’s assignments nightly.
+Parents should supervise and review their children’s assignments when provided.
 Please discuss any homework questions or concerns with your child’s teacher.